 - The response time of servlets is ominously better.

-- JSP Servlets are not dependant on any platform since they are written in Java.
+- JSP Servlets are not dependent on any platform since they are written in Java.

 - JSP Servlets execute within the allocated space of a Web Server.
 It isn’t necessary to create separate processes to handle each of the request from a web browser.